Dark-siren Cosmology with Decihertz Gravitational-wave Detectors: Results

 \section{Results}

 In this section, we compare the constraints on the cosmology parameters with dark sirens between DO-Optimal and DECIGO.
-Section~\ref{sec9} gives results for a single parameter $H_0$, and Sec.~\ref{sec10} gives results for multiple parameters.
+Sec.~\ref{sec9} gives results for a single parameter $H_0$, and Sec.~\ref{sec10} gives results for multiple parameters.
+Sec.~\ref{secadd} gives results for parameters by using a realistic simulated galaxy catalog.